 Nowhere in the law is this principle more important than when it is applied to a state’s imposition of capital punishment.

-Over forty years ago, in the landmark decision of Furman v.
+Nearly fifty years ago, in the landmark decision of Furman v.
 Georgia, the Supreme Court ruled that the death penalty remained constitutional under the Eighth Amendment.
 At the same time, however, some of the justices recognized in its application remnants of the country’s legacy of slavery and lynchcraft.*

 The Court decided that the arbitrary nature of the states’ imposition of the death penalty violated the Eighth Amendment’s protection against cruel and unusual punishment.
 Specifically, the Court ruled that the disproportional imposition of the death penalty against black defendants compared to white defendants convicted of the same crimes was cruel and unusual.
-The practice was widespread enough to call into question the constitutionality the capital punishment throughout the entire country.
+The practice was widespread enough to call into question the constitutionality of capital punishment throughout the entire country.

 In response to the abuse it perceived, the Court called a timeout on capital punishment until the states could devise methods of imposing the death penalty that guaranteed to all defendants the equal protections of the constitution.
 It also appointed itself an arbiter of the states’ compliance going forward.
-As states began to rewrite their death penalty laws, some of them would return to the Supreme Court for review.
-From those early cases came important safeguards intended to guard against discrimination or bias in the application of capital punishment.
+As states began to rewrite their death penalty laws, some of them would return to the Supreme Court for judicial review.
+From those early cases came important safeguards intended to protect against discrimination or bias in the application of capital punishment.

 The Supreme Court has ruled, for example, that a state’s procedures for imposing the death penalty, and for determining which defendants may face a jury’s decision on the death penalty, may not create a substantial risk that the sentence will be imposed arbitrarily.
-Arbitrary in this context means a manner that strays from the legally permissible basis for distinguishing those who will die and those who will not.
-It is a manner that invites or permits random, subjective, or even prejudicial interests to influence the death penalty decision from one case to the next.
+Arbitrary in this context means a manner that strays from the legally permissible basis for distinguishing those who will die from those who will not.
+It is a manner that invites or permits random, subjective, or prejudicial interests to influence the death penalty decision from one case to the next.
 As Justice Potter Stewart wrote, arbitrary means a manner that allows death to be imposed upon “a capriciously selected random handful.”